-Welcome in the Advent season with the worship style of Taizé on Tuesday, December 4.
+Settle into the Winter season with the worship style of Taizé on Tuesday, February 5.

 The service is contemplative and meditative in character, using short songs, repeated again and again in a candlelit chapel.
 We invite you to participate in our practice of Taizé which includes singing, prayer for Metropolitan Richmond, and a period of silence.